Enrollment Managers – Boost Your Numbers By Cultivating These Five Traits

 Once you’ve defined the mission and action plan, it’s time to delegate – you can’t do it all!
 Limit yourself to tasks that involve building relationships, defining mission and strategy, coordinating a campus action plan, and developing staff.

 Delegating and letting go of some tasks and projects is a great way to develop your staff’s skills (as long as you offer support as they take on new challenges).

 In the long run placing trust in your staff and increasing their level of responsibility will give you a higher functioning department and boost your success.

 Recruitment is also a collective campus effort.
 Do you bring non-recruitment faculty and staff into the recruitment process?
 Can those faculty and staff define your mission and articulate their role in living that mission?

 Everyone working at your school should reflect the mission in their teaching and communication with students.
 In addition to understanding the mission, your faculty and staff should also know your campus action plan.

 Faculty and staff should be able to identify where their actions fit into the action plan.
 They should know what role they play in the recruitment process and feel like they are vital to the success of that plan.

 A helpful way to bring all the disparate parts of your campus together is by crafting a narrative about who you are and what sets you apart.

-You may also consider creating a working group comprised of representatives from different facets of your campus.
+You might also consider creating a working group comprised of representatives from different facets of your campus.

 This can serve many purposes.
 First, it allows you to disseminate your action plan and narrative across campus.
-Second, you will learn more about goings on around campus that add value to your recruitment materials.
+Second, you will learn more about what’s going on around campus that adds value to your recruitment materials.
 Finally, it will make faculty and staff feel invested in their recruitment roles.